MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-destination-lakehouse.md

       :::image type="content" source="./media/add-manage-eventstream-destinations/eventstream-destination-lakehouse-event-processor-editor.png" alt-text="Screenshot showing the event processor editor." lightbox="./media/add-manage-eventstream-destinations/eventstream-destination-lakehouse-event-processor-editor.png" :::
 1. Two ingestion modes are available for a lakehouse destination.
 Select one of these modes to optimize how the Fabric event streams feature writes to the lakehouse based on your scenario.
     1. **Rows per file** – The minimum number of rows that Lakehouse ingests in a single file.
-The smaller the minimum number of rows, the more files Lakehouse will create during ingestion.
+The smaller the minimum number of rows, the more files Lakehouse creates during ingestion.
 Minimum is 1 row.
 Maximum is 2M rows per file.
     1. **Duration** – The maximum duration that Lakehouse would take to ingest a single file.
-The longer the duration, more rows will be ingested in a file.
+The longer the duration, more rows are ingested in a file.
 Minimum is 1 minute and maximum is 2 hours.

         :::image type="content" source="./media/add-manage-eventstream-destinations/ingestion-modes.png" alt-text="Screenshot showing the ingestion modes." lightbox="./media/add-manage-eventstream-destinations/ingestion-modes.png" :::
 1. Select **Add** to add the lakehouse destination.